Updated February 2026

 ⚠️ The 5-Year Rule

 Medicaid looks back 5 years.
 If you gave away money, you may have to wait to get coverage.
-Talk to an elder law lawyer first.
+Talk to a certified Medicaid planner or elder law lawyer first.

 🏡